purduesigbots/pros-docs/v5/api/c/adi.rst

 ================== ============================================================
  Value
 ================== ============================================================
- E_ADI_POT_EDR                 Configures the potentiometer as the origonal potentiometer E_ADI_ANALOG_OUT              Configures the potentiometer as the potentiometer
+ E_ADI_POT_EDR                 Configures the potentiometer as the original potentiometer E_ADI_ANALOG_OUT              Configures the potentiometer as the new potentiometer (potentiometer V2)
 ================== ============================================================